 Spanning more than 5.25 square kilometres, more than 70,000 trees have been planted here.
 It’s so big in fact that you can actually drive through it.
-There’s a five-kilometre walking, cycling and jogging track for goodness sake, as well as two 25-metre swimming pools and basketball, volleyball and handball courts.
+There’s a five-kilometre walking, cycling and jogging track as well as two 25-metre swimming pools and basketball, volleyball and handball courts.

 For many, however, the highlight is the Aventura Nature Adventure Park.
 Located amidst the forest of Ghaf trees, this high ropes adventure course offers everything from zip lining to rope course challenges.
 You can choose from more than 85 challenges across different age and difficulty levels, with circuits spread across five different levels – from the ground to higher up in the trees.
 It also includes the longest series of tree-top zip-lines in the region.
 Tickets are separate to the park entrance fee.

 As with all other parks, Mushrif also features children’s play areas, barbecue spots, restaurants and canteens, but also a train ride, equestrian centre and camel riding.
 There’s also a World Village comprising 13 models of traditional houses, including a traditional German Hausbarn and an ornate Thai house.

 Al Khawaneej Street, Mirdif, 8am to 10pm daily.